 The Importance of Precision Measurements in Specialty Gases

-The increased scrutiny has made the accurate measurement of emissions and product quality an essential part in the production of specialty gases.
+There has been an increase in environmental laws and fiscal monitoring of the oil and gas industry.
+Due to increased scrutiny, the accurate measurement of emissions and product quality has become essential in the production of specialty gases.

 Environmental Emissions Monitoring

-The reality of climate change and other environmental factors has resulted in stricter legislation.
-These legal requirements, in turn, created a demand for accurate and precise measurements at all stages of production of refineries, and hydrocarbon processing facilities to ensure they are operating within their consent levels.
+As a result of climate change and other environmental factors, legislation has become more stringent.
+As a result of these legal requirements, refineries, and hydrocarbon processing facilities are required to perform accurate and precise measurements at all stages of production to ensure they are operating within their consent level.

 Natural Gas Distribution

-The law requires that gas metering starts at the well site where the extraction of sulfur, water vapor, and other contaminants of natural gas takes place.
-After the cleanup, the gas must meet the requirements that deem it apt for sale.
+Gas metering must begin at the well site where sulfur, water vapor, and other contaminants of natural gas are extracted.
+Upon completion of the cleanup process, the gas must be deemed suitable for sale according to the requirements.

-Emissions trading is a common practice in the United States.
+is a common practice.
 It has been successfully used as an approach to reduce pollution and protect human health and the environment.

 The Importance of Metrology

 High precision analytical instruments, including balances, scales, and test weights, are required to determine minimal variations in the composition of natural gases, hydrocarbon processes, and to monitor emissions.
 Specialty gas blenders use finite gasses to create a specific blend used for welding, cutting, and gas chromatograph carrier gasses.